Skip to content

 Your clients have busy lives, making it hard to keep their homes organized.
 One-off home reorganization can help.
 You can even offer room-by-room organization as a more affordable option.

 Offer to organize clients’ kitchen cupboards, closets, bedrooms, living rooms, offices, and other spaces that collect lots of items.
-It takes time and effort, but it can be very profitable in return.
+It takes time and effort, but it can be very profitable.

 READ MORE:The Home Edit’s top tips for organizing your business